 - If you’re removing tile, it’s going to get the majority of dust out of the way earlier in the project

-- Porcelain tile is very resilient and will hold up well throughout the project as other items are being worked on
+- Porcelain tile is very resilient and will hold up well throughout the project no matter what other work is going on

-There are a lot of choices for your kitchen flooring but the most popular one still is ceramic/porcelain tile.
+There are many choices for your kitchen flooring, but the most popular one still is ceramic/porcelain tile.

-The general trend these days is moving away from small sizes and going for much larger sizes like 20 x 20, 24 x 24, 12 x 24 and even 24 x 48 rectangular sizes.
+These days, the general trend is moving away from small sizes and going for much larger sizes like 20 x 20, 24 x 24, 12 x 24, and even 24 x 48 rectangular sizes.

 Get with your contractor and/or designer to see which options are best for you since some homes are even suitable for hardwood floors in kitchens while others are not.